Why Reassurance Stops Working in Unstable Relationships

 How Reassurance Functions in Stable Versus Uncertain Relationships

-In a settled relationship, reassurance works quietly.
+In a settled relationship, reassurance works in the background.

 Something feels off: a cooler tone at breakfast, a distracted reply, a misunderstanding that lands harder than expected.
 One of you raises this.
 The other responds.
 The reply aligns with the broader experience of the relationship.
-Day to day, the connection is stable.
-You still feel considered when apart and met when something matters.

-Anxiety Master Principle: > Reassurance does not create safety.
+Reassurance does not create safety.
 It rests on safety already in place.

 Why Your Partner's Words No Longer Ease Your Anxiety